Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

     return circular
 ```

-Instead of using `sympy.isprime` method, you can also create your own function the checks if the number is a prime.
+Instead of using `sympy.isprime` method, you can also create your own function that checks if the number is a prime.
 Below is a simple example of the `IsPrime` function.
 I would not recommend using it because it can slow down the program, which is why used `sympy` method.

 ```python
 def IsPrime(number):